Dental Veneers in Chicago, IL

 While they’re more prone to damage, they’re also easier to fix.
 Composite resin veneers are applied in fewer visits and might even be applied in a single one.
 If you’re looking for a cheap and simpler option, composite resin veneers might be the way to go.
 Nonetheless, you should take care as they’re not as resilient as porcelain veneers or natural teeth.

 We’ll always tell you the options and give our recommendations.
-Which type of veneers you get is completely your choice.
+Which type of veneers in Chicago you get is completely your choice.
 Regardless of what you choose, we’ll do our best to apply the veneers as best as possible so that they last for a long time.